Aggies tackle the global water crisis.

-To support the College of Geosciences and learn about endowment opportunities, contact Andrew Acker.
+To support the College of Geosciences and learn about endowment opportunities, contact Gary Reynolds.

-Andy is assistant vice president for development in the College of Geosciences.
+Gary is the senior director of development in the College of Geosciences.
 He assists donors in identifying the areas and programs in the college where their support will enhance Texas A&M's capability to be among the best universities.
-He joined the Foundation in August 2008.
+Gary joined the Foundation in August 2018.